 |Amphibia (Frogs and Toads)||48||52|

-The elephant (elephas maximu maximus) is the most common animal in the country.
-It is a subspecies of the Asian elephant (elephas maximu) and occurs only in Sri Lanka.
+The elephant (Elephas Maximus Maximus) is the most common animal in the country.
+It is a subspecies of the Asian elephant (Elephas Maximus) and occurs only in Sri Lanka.
 Elephants can be spotted in great numbers in Sri Lankan national parks.
 Sri Lanka is the best country to see wild elephants in the region due to the large population, which exceeds 5800 animals.

-Leopard is the largest carnivore in the country and occurs often in Yala National park.
+Leopard is the largest carnivore in Sri Lanka and occurs often in Yala National park.
 Yala Block 1 is one of the best places to see leopards in the world.
-Crocodile, wild buffaloes, species of monkeys, many deer species, cat species, jackal, mongoose, and monitors are the other most common animals to see on a safari.
+Crocodiles, wild buffaloes, species of monkeys, many deer species, cat species, jackal, mongoose, and monitors are the other most common animals to see on a safari.

 FINDING ACCOMMODATION FOR SRI LANKA WILDLIFE TOUR PACKAGES?

 Finding accommodation for Sri Lanka wildlife tours will not be a difficult task at all.
-Because hotels and guest houses can be found at the outskirts of most national parks.
+Because hotels and guest houses as well as camping sites can be found on the outskirts of most national parks.
 The surrounding areas of popular national parks such as Udawalawe, Yala and Wilpattu provide plenty of accommodation facilities for travellers.
-It is highly recommended to have a prior confirmed reservation before coming to the hotel due to the increasing number of tourist arrival in Sri Lanka.
+It is highly recommended to have a prior confirmed reservation before coming to the hotel due to the increasing number of tourists arriving in Sri Lanka.